Jay & Amor Hallowell

 To give further details (or to communicate the frequency of your pledge) please make a note in the comment box on the next page.

-Our four-month sojourn in the Philippines is nearly over.
-Our flights to Denver, Colorado, USA are scheduled for February 23.
-Overall, we feel a deep sense of God´s care and blessing.
-We are grateful for how God continues to use us, in small, but we pray, important ways in the lives of family, friends, colleagues, godchildren, neighbors, and others in the Philippines.
+We arrived in Denver, Colorado, USA as scheduled on February 23.
+Overall, we feel a deep sense of God’s care and blessing.
+We are grateful for how God continues to use us, in small, but we pray, important ways in the lives of both believing and non-believing family members, friends, colleagues, godchildren, neighbors, and others in the Philippines and in the USA.

 About This Project